TayDa64/Liku-extensions/docs/bookkeeper.md

 This conversational approach mirrors the UX expectations set by VS Code, Claude Code, Gemini CLI, and Codex (approval prompts, explicit user consent).

+Alongside the conversational prompts, the Bookkeeper TUI now includes a selectable agent table and a contextual detail pane.
+Use the arrow keys to highlight an agent, then trigger hotkeys such as `D` (describe) or `L` (tail logs) to populate the detail pane with structured insight or captured tmux output.
+This keeps the back-and-forth grounded in the exact pane/TTY metadata recorded inside `~/.liku/state/agents/*.json`.

 ## 3. Guidance Memory Behavior

 - Active session guidance lives in `logs/guidance/<session>.json` (JSON array of prompts/responses).